×

 Do you have anything more to add about local medical facilities in Ecuador?

 "There is a Basic Hospital with an Emergency Room in our town.
 More series cases are taken to Loja, 40 min away.
 The local hospital is public and offers free healthcare.
-There are several public and private hospitals in Loja, well equipped with quality of medical care," said one expat.
+There are several public and private hospitals in Loja, well equipped with quality of medical care," said one expat living in Vilcabamba.

 "The medical care in Ecuador is generally good and modern in the larger cities and main tourist destinations.
 Many doctors and surgeons are able to speak English and have had training abroad.
 In the more rural locations and smaller towns, the health care is often basic and limited to basic care and diagnosis, with a much more limited range of treatments.
-Ecuador has many reputable private clinics and hospitals which offer excellent quality medical care, but the cost of private care is often considerably higher than in most other Latin American countries," remarked one expat living in Ecuador.
+Ecuador has many reputable private clinics and hospitals which offer excellent quality medical care, but the cost of private care is often considerably higher than in most other Latin American countries," commented one expat who moved to Ecuador.

 View More Answers